learning-bootcamps/iOS-Development-Bootcamp-July-2023/README.md

 - Reference types vs. value types in memory management
 - Handling errors in Swift with do-try-catch blocks
 - Creating custom error types and error handling best practices
-- Working with NSError and error chaining
+- Working with Error and error chaining
 - Understanding optionals and nil values in Swift
 - Using optional binding and force unwrapping safely
 - Implementing optional chaining for nested optional properties